microsoft/InnerEye-DeepLearning/.github/pull_request_template.md

 - Link the correct GitHub issue for tracking
 - Add unit tests for all functions that you introduced or modified
 - Run automatic code formatting / linting on all files ("Format Document" Shift-Alt-F in VSCode)
-- Ensure that documentation renders correctly in Sphinx by running `make html` in the `docs` folder

 ## Change the default merge message